About FAST

 The mission of the Foundation for Angelman Syndrome Therapeutics Australia is to improve the quality of life for individuals with Angelman syndrome through timely diagnosis, access to best practices in care and treatments, and advancing research for a cure.

-Our Board of Directors utilise their expertise in various fields to advance our mission, assess our strategies and create opportunities to aggressively pursue our goals.
+FAST Australia are overseen by Board of Directors who work with a Chief Executive Officer to utilise their expertise in various fields to advance our mission, assess our strategies and create opportunities to aggressively pursue our goals.
+Our science is vetted by a Scientific Advisory Board (or SAB) consisting of recognised clinicians and scientists considered experts in their respective fields

 Transparency

 As an Australian business, and a Health Promotion Charity with DGR status we realise that transparency is vitally important to our members.
-FAST Australia was established in 2010.

 We are registered with the Australian Charities and Not-for-Profits Commission (ACNC).
 Our listing, with up to date financials, can be found here.